RaikireHiuduo/BEEMS/main/beems/README.md

 # Create the app
 ./createApp.sh

-# Update the app in the fabric-network
+# Update the app in the fabric-network when it is up
 ./updateApp.sh

 # Uninstall the app and the fabric-network